 Helping employees adjust to working remotely on a consistent basis requires more than just some resources and technology.
 It takes a different way of operating at the company level, an adjustment in how teams interact, and a shift in mindset for individuals.

-Providing necessary additional hardware (e.g., webcam, monitors, etc.), as well as consistent internet access for key employee groups is part of the foundation for success.
-Access to videoconferencing tools is also a big part of this.
+Providing the necessary hardware (e.g., webcam, monitors, etc.), as well as consistent internet access for key employee groups is part of the foundation for success.
+Access to video conferencing tools is also a big part of this.

 Continually keeping tabs on what tech is available in the marketplace to make work better for remote employees is a good way for organizations to gain an edge.